 With empathy, commonly defined as standing in the shoes of another, or being able to look through the eyes of another, one is able to grasp how another person views the world or a situation.
 Note that there is no need to necessarily take as one’s own perspective the perspective of another just because you’re standing in his shoes or looking through his eyes.
+Indeed, you may completely disagree with what the person is thinking, feeling, and/or doing.
 It is simply the most powerful way of figuring out how a person views a situation or the world.
 For the Contact Professional, this is a vitally essential skill, as it grants us the power to better persuade the person by talking to what really is motivating him/her.
 This is the essence of all quality conflict communication.

 This is, however, not sympathy.
 We are not being affected by the other’s thinking.
 We are not sharing the thinking.
 We are not feeling what they feel, in the sense that it’s motivating us to agree with them or share a common perspective.

 Example: If I am a criminal investigator trying to track down a murderer, I’ll be using deep empathy as a tactical tool.
 By figuring out how the killer thinks, and imagining in my mind what he is thinking, how he thinks, I increase my chances of predicting how he may behave, where and how he may target his next victim, etc. I will not, though, be having sympathy for him by sharing his thinking.
 And I surely won’t be mistaking my tactical use of empathy for love!